 Table 3-4 (Page 3 of 5).
 Firmware Checkpoints.
 Checkpoint Description Action/ Possible Failing FRU F75 BootP request Refer to "Fxx Code Boot Problems" on page 3-18 for general considerations.
 Turn off then on, and retry the boot operation.
 Verify the network connection (network could be down).
 Verify that IP paramters are correct.
 Have network administrator verify the server configuration for this client.
 F9E Real time clock (RTC) initialization Refer to error code 28030xxx in "Firmware Error Codes" on page 3-4.
 FDC Dynamic console selection.
 Refer to "Fxx Code Console Problems" on page 3-20.
-FDD Processor exception System board (See notes on page 3-1.)
+FDD Processor exception Verify that only supported system memory DIMMs are installed.
+If more than one DIMM is installed, swap each DIMM to a different socket.
+System Board (See notes on page 3-1.)
 For Model 240, processor cards.
 FDE Alternating pattern of FDE and FAD indicates a processor exception has been detected.
 System board (See notes on page 3-1.)
 For Model 240, processor cards.